 Please note that you cannot upload out-of-date validated forms to your online application.

-So how do you validate?
+So how do you validate your IRCC forms?

 You press the button on the top of the form.
 But somehow it always seems to go wrong.
 If validating is not working, check the following information:

-Answer All Mandatory Questions
+Answer All Mandatory Questions on your IRCC forms

 The form must be complete.
 There cannot be any missing information.
 That's the first thing that a lot of people get stuck on.
 Your PDF program should prompt you when printing the form (if applicable) what section(s) you missed, but the first thing you should check if you cannot validate the form is whether or not you have completed all the mandatory fields.